David-Makinde/Email-Spam-Prediction/README.md

-# Emaill-Spam-Prediction
+# SMS-Spam-Prediction

-Email category prediction (Spam Detection).
-This project is to create a model to predict whether an email is spam or not
+SMS category prediction (Spam Detection).
+This project is to create a model to predict whether a sms is spam or not